-Under section 487(2) of the Companies Act 2006, Goodman Jones LLP will be proposed for reappointment as auditor 28 days after these financial statements were sent to members or 28 days after the latest date prescribed for filing the accounts with the registrar, whichever is earlier.
+Under section 487(2) of the Companies Act 2006, Goodman Jones LLP will be deemed to have been reappointed as auditor 28 days after these financial statements were sent to members or 28 days after the latest date prescribed for filing the accounts with the registrar, whichever is earlier.

-In preparing this report, the directors have taken advantage of the small companies exemptions provided by the Companies Act 2006.
+In preparing this report, the directors have taken advantage of the small companies exemptions provided by the Companies Act 2006 and signed on its behalf.

-This report was approved by the board on 29-07-22 and signed on its behalf.
+This report was approved by the board on